-- This question’s important because it will overall determine how tight your heat-shrink will be.
+- This question's important because it determines how tight your heat-shrink will be.
 You should keep your application in mind because certain applications excel with different ratios of shrinking.
-For example, Connectors should typically have a high-shrink ratio, because it makes the overall connection more secure.
+For example, connectors should typically have a high-shrink ratio, because it makes the overall connection more secure.

 3. What is the minimum length required?

-- When heat is applied the tubing will lose a small portion of its overall length.
+- When heat is applied, the tubing loses a small portion of its overall length.

 4. What do you need the finished wall thickness to be?

-- This is the final important question, because when anything expands it gets thinner and the opposite occurs when things shrink.
-This last question is typically important if the wall thickness is an essential part of the application.
+- This is the final important question because when anything expands, it gets thinner, and the opposite occurs when things shrink.
+This last question is typically vital if the wall thickness is an essential part of the application.

 Heat-shrink as a product is very reliable and if used correctly can help increase the efficiency of an application ten-fold.
 If you have any additional questions or concerns about heat-shrink tubing, feel free to reach out to our expert sales team.
 With a wide range of different types of materials and types of construction this diverse product can serve as a general-purpose solution for a wide range of applications.